couchbase/cbft/DESIGN.md

 ## Command-line Parameters

-Next, we briefly describe the cbft command-line parameters that ns-server uses:
+Next, we briefly describe the command-line arguments that ns-server provides to cbft:

 ### CBAUTH=some-secret